Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/_index.md

 ### Installation configuration file

-The {{< TransferCFT/axwayvariablesComponentLongName  >}} installation is based on a delivered configuration file called <span class="code">`initialize.properties`</span> that provides a series of default values to simplify installation.
+The {{< TransferCFT/axwayvariablesComponentLongName  >}} installation is based on a delivered configuration file called `initialize.properties` that provides a series of default values to simplify installation.
 You can make a copy of this file and customize it prior to running the installation procedure as described in [Customize the initialize.properties file](properties_file_win).

 ### Installation modes